steveiliop56/tinyauth-docs/docs/guides/access-controls.md

 In this example, only `user1` will have access with simple username/password authentication and only `user2@example.com` will be able to access the app with OAuth.
 If either `user2` or `user1@example.com` try to access the app, they will be redirected to an unauthorized screen.

 That's it!
-You just configured access controls in Tinyauth!
+You just configured access controls in tinyauth!